 We are dedicated to helping people to improve their health and wellbeing, and we understand that in order for people to achieve high quality clinical and educational outcomes, they need individually tailored programmes, suiting their specific needs.

-Priory Group has established an unrivalled reputation for delivering a real and lasting difference for each individual who uses our services.
+Priory Group is a long-established company, with a prestigious history.
+Over the years, we have developed an unrivalled reputation for delivering a real and lasting difference for each individual who uses our services.

 We currently treat more than 70 different conditions through a nationwide network of over 450 facilities that support individuals’ health, care, education and specialised needs.
 Our services include: